NormalVR/Normcore-Documentation/src/realtime/realtimeview.md

 This property references the instance of Realtime that this RealtimeView should use to synchronize its model.
 Most apps will only have a single instance of Realtime in the scene, and RealtimeView will automatically populate this variable using that instance.
 However, if you plan to have multiple instances in the same scene, you may manually wire up which instance this RealtimeView should use here.

+When additively loading a scene, this field can be left blank and it will be filled in automatically at runtime.
+If you plan to additively load a scene onto another scene with multiple Realtime instances, you'll want to use the [`sceneViewWillRegisterWithRealtime`](../reference/realtimeview#sceneViewWillRegisterWithRealtime) delegate to provide the instance to use.

 #### Ownership + Lifetime Flags

 There are three properties here that are only applicable to RealtimeViews that exist in the scene (as opposed to RealtimeViews that are instantiated via a prefab).

-**Owned by Creating Client:** A boolean that specifies whether Realtime should request ownership when this view is created, which can be useful for establishing a master client if needed.
+**Owned by Creating Client:** A boolean that specifies whether Realtime should request ownership when this view is created, which can be useful for establishing a main client if needed.

-**Prevent Ownership Takeover:** At runtime, clients can call RequestOwnership() on the RealtimeView to take over ownership of the model.
+**Prevent Ownership Takeover:** At runtime, clients can call `RequestOwnership()` on the RealtimeView to take over ownership of the model.
 You can use this checkbox to prevent that.
 When checked, only models that have no owner can be taken over.
 This is also a setting that you can change at runtime.

-**Destroy When Owner Or Last Client Leaves:** A boolean that specifies whether to destroy this RealtimeView when its owner leaves the room, or if there is no owner, to destroy when the last client leaves.

-The former case is great for things like avatars.
-If a player’s connection is lost, the server will take care of destroying this RealtimeView when the owner disconnects.

-The latter case is great for resetting singleton state.
-If you have a RealtimeView that manages the state of your multiplayer game, such as who’s turn it is, and what level you’re on, you can choose to clear the model when the last client leaves.
+**Destroy Last Client Leaves:** A boolean that specifies whether to destroy this RealtimeView when the last client leaves.
+If you have a RealtimeView that manages the state of your multiplayer game, such as who’s turn it is, and what level you’re on, you can choose to clear the view and its models from the datastore when the last client leaves.
 It will then be recreated by the first client to join in a new session.

-Last, if you leave this unchecked, the object will persist between sessions.
+If you leave this unchecked, the object will persist between sessions.
 Let’s say you’re building a collaboration space with a whiteboard.
 You can leave this unchecked so that the state of your whiteboard is saved between sessions.

+If you're using RealtimeView on a prefab, these values can be set via the `InstantiateOptions` struct passed to `Realtime.Instantiate()`

 #### Reset View UUID